 Negotiation and Conflict Resolution (Graduate Certificate)

-The Werner Institute at Creighton University is a leader in advancing the field of conflict resolution.
-With our graduate certificate, we are training a new generation of practitioners and scholars, to take conflict resolution to a new level.
+Creighton University is advancing the field of conflict resolution.
+With our Graduate Certificate in Negotiation and Conflict Resolution, we are training a new generation of practitioners and scholars.

 Through intensive courses, conferences and workshops, we provide cutting-edge approaches and techniques in negotiation, conflict management, mediation and dispute systems design.